Quality Comparison: AppIntel AI or from AER

 4. Confidential attachment envelope,

-5. Application location information, and
+5. Submission location information, and

-6. Actually finding the right application.
+6. Actually finding the right submission without an application ID.

 Application envelope info